anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

     // second one is pretty vague

 - Axe Warden
     - Test DR10 Strength to disarm someone with your axe, warpick, polearm or scyth.
+Can use this as a defence test
     - Attacking the environment doesn't damage your weapon.

 - Baned hunter